Abdulrahman-Mohamed-Tawfik/Shopp-Store/README.md

   - HTML5, CSS3, and Bootstrap: For responsive and modern design.

 - **Backend**:
-  - ASP.NET Core: For creating a robust API.
   - Node.js: For running backend services.
+  - Express.js: For building the API.

 - **Database**:
   - MongoDB: For data storage and management.